 About

-In January 2022 I published my first book, A Treacherous Coast: Ten Tales of Shipwreck and Survival from the Queensland Coast.
-Two years later, in 2024 I finished my second book, Bolters: An Unruly Bunch of Malcontents, which tells the stories of those convicts sent to Australia and sought to escape by sea.
+I began looking into other shipwrecks and, in the process, learned more about Australia’s rich maritime history.
+In January 2022, I published my first book, A Treacherous Coast: Ten Tales of Shipwreck and Survival from the Queensland Coast.
+Two years later, in 2024, I finished my second book, Bolters: An Unruly Bunch of Malcontents, which tells the stories of those convicts sent to Australia and who escaped or tried to escape by sea.
+Most recently, I have compiled 60 rewritten blog posts in my third book, Tales from the Quarterdeck.

 Regards